 The screens you see before you sign up make the case for investing with Finhabits.
 Investing your money makes it grow, the fees are low, and your money is safe.

 You then have the option of choosing to invest your money into a portfolio of your choosing or to sink your cash into a Roth or traditional IRA.

 We tapped on both options to see what would happen.
 Both choices lead you to a screen where the app gives you three weekly savings plans: $10 (Retirement Starter), $50 (Retirement Plus), and $100 per week (Retirement Max).

 Rather than letting you meander through a sign-up process and enter the full-blown app without a plan, Finhabits makes you commit to a plan upfront.

 Granted, you can change your plan whenever you want; the point is made early on, though.
 Investing in portfolios or IRA’s requires action.

 We chose the $10 a month plan and were asked to provide an email address and password.

-From there, we were asked for our name, date of birth, address, and a few other things including our tax filing status, employment status and income.
+From there, we were asked for our name, date of birth, address, and a few other things, including your tax filing status, employment status, and income.